tbaschak/genieacs/docs/installation-guide.rst

   Create the file :file:`/opt/genieacs/genieacs.env` to hold our configuration options which we pass to GenieACS as environment variables.
-See :ref:`configuration` section for a list of all available configuration options.
+See :ref:`environment-variables` section for a list of all available configuration options.

   .. code:: bash